-When the source of your fatigue can’t be directly linked to depression, insomnia, drug reactions, or other specific causes, it’s said to be idiopathic HIV fatigue.
-Idiopathic is a medical term that means the cause of a condition is unknown.
+When the source of fatigue can’t be linked to depression, insomnia, drug reactions, or other causes, it’s said to be idiopathic HIV fatigue.
+This means the cause of fatigue is unknown.

 Idiopathic HIV fatigue is common, but it’s hard to predict.
-You may experience it at any point in the day, and you may go days without having those tired feelings.
-The use of stimulants such as methylphenidate (Ritalin) and dextroamphetamine (Dexedrine) may be helpful.
-Your doctor may prescribe them for use every day or just when you start to notice fatigue setting in.
-If you have a history of abusing stimulants, your doctor may look for other solutions.
+A person living with HIV may experience it at any point in the day, or, they may go days without feeling tired.
+The use of stimulants such as methylphenidate and dextroamphetamine may be helpful for some people.
+A healthcare provider may prescribe them for everyday use or just when one first begins to notice fatigue.